bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

-The post, [how do you handle these common find / replace use cases](https://www.reddit.com/r/vim/comments/armt3o/how_do_you_handle_these_common_find_replace_use), from the [Vim subreddit](https://www.reddit.com/r/vim) was the spark that lead me down a _find & replace_ rabbit-hole.
+The post, [how do you handle these common find / replace use cases](https://www.reddit.com/r/vim/comments/armt3o/how_do_you_handle_these_common_find_replace_use), from the [Vim subreddit](https://www.reddit.com/r/vim) was the spark that led me down a _find & replace_ rabbit-hole.

 Programming often entails